al-mamun-bup/service-availability/README.md

 This project provides a RESTful API that checks **food service availability** for a city based on:

 - ✅ Open hours defined per city
-- ✅ Geofence logic using coordinates
+- ✅ Geofence logic using H3 Uber index

 Built with **Go 1.23** using the **Echo** web framework, the project follows **clean architecture** principles and integrates with a remote registry API for dynamic city settings.